-The main objectives of the Streetscape Master Plan with respect to the Transportation System are as follows:
+In terms of streetscape design, the main objectives of the Streetscape Master Plan with respect to the Transportation System are as follows:

-- Walkable, connected pedestrian oriented streets. - A reduction of road widths providing ample opportunity for enhanced landscaping and generous sidewalks. - Reduced front car parking garage access onto Kipling Avenue and the development of rear lane access where possible. - · Defined street edges with frontages to the street. - An elimination of surface parking fronting public streets. - Publicly accessible streets, discouraging private roads and laneways. - A cohesive character and identity for each street typology. - On-street parking and bike lanes where possible. - · Safe street and rail crossings. - An identification of opportunities for enhanced streetscape treatments and pedestrian priority zones. - Increased transit service and streetscaping that supports increased transit use.
+- · Walkable, connected pedestrian oriented streets. - A reduction of road widths providing ample opportunity for enhanced landscaping and generous sidewalks. - Reduced front car parking garage access onto Kipling Avenue and the development of rear lane access where possible. - Defined street edges with frontages to the street. - An elimination of surface parking fronting public streets. - Publicly accessible streets, discouraging private roads and laneways. - A cohesive character and identity for each street typology. - On-street parking and bike lanes where possible. - · Safe street and rail crossings. - An identification of opportunities for enhanced streetscape treatments and pedestrian priority zones. - Increased transit service and streetscaping that supports increased transit use.

-4.10.1 Street Network
+3.8 Street Network

-The Street Network for the Kipling Avenue Corridor area is shown in Schedule 4.15.
+The Street Network for the Kipling Avenue Study Area is shown in Part 2: Schedule 2.2.
 Notwithstanding which, any additional road, public or private, that is deemed by the City to be necessary to the efficient implementation of this Street Network can be constructed without further amendment of this plan.